marshallward/optiflop/doc/roofline_examples.rst

 Although there are more instructions, the addition instructions ``vaddps`` operate on an independent port from the loads and stores, so the behaviour is otherwise identical to the first example.
-The two loads to populate ``ymm0`` and ``ymm3`` can be done in two cycles using the two load ports, but the single store port means that four cycles are required to transfer the results from ``ymm2`` and ``ymm4`` to L1 memory.
+The two load instructions used to populate ``ymm0`` and ``ymm3`` can be done in two cycles by using the two load ports.
+But we also need to store two results, each taking two cycles, and there is only a single store port, so it takes four cycles to transfer the results from ``ymm2`` and ``ymm4`` to L1 memory.
 Therefore, the two FLOPs require four cycles to complete, yielding the 50% peak performance result.